TS-Gemini1/Mosquito_AI_yolov8n/README.md

 J - Textures folder with all the Wodden textures used and config.json files that amplifies selections <br />
 K - Fonts folder with all the handwritten fonts used for synthetic labels <br />
 L - Raw Real-World Data for reference <br />
+M - My Bachelor Thesis with relevant research and documentation <br />
 <br />

-In order to use the Stick With Eggs Generator, you must first dowload python 3.13.2 and material J and K (TEXTURES and fonts, located on Dropbox), then update the script with your local paths to the location of the these files respectively, and set a local output directory.
+Note: In order to use the Stick With Eggs Generator, you must first dowload python 3.13.2 and material J and K (TEXTURES and fonts, located on Dropbox), then update the script with your local paths to the location of the these files respectively, and set a local output directory.
 <br />

 **Worflow Diagram:**